 Carefully put each item in the correct section, in the same format as the example.
 Copy and paste sections from the example to avoid mistakes.
-Reload the file every now and then to make sure it still works as expected (doubleclicking the airport button reloads the file on the PC version).
+Reload the file every now and then to make sure it still works as expected (doubleclicking the airport button reloads the file).
 Note that lists, for example the list of runways, must start with a tab or space at the beginning of each line, otherwise the file fails to load into the game.

 You can define all airspace properties yourself, however some of the properties may be automatically limited within a certain range, to keep the game playable and working correctly.
 For example, the altitudes must meet the airspace structure of the game:

 Optional are approach routes to the ILS, and departure routes from a runway.
-They are not implemented in the default airports; this is to keep the game simple to play, and focussed on vectors (and when the airspace gets a only slightly busy, they are not that useful anymore).
-But if you want, you can add them to your own airport.
+They are not implemented in the default airports; this is to keep the game simple to play, and focussed on vectors (and when the airspace gets a only slightly busy, routes are not that useful anymore).
+But if you want this kind of realism, you can add routes to your own airport.
 For approach routes, you need to define a beacon, which makes a special 'APP' button available when a plane selects the beacon.

 The moment you click the APP button, a route is selected.
 If there are multiple routes defined for that beacon, the bearing from plane to beacon determines which route is chosen.
 Approach routes consist of optional waypoints, and an interception point on the localizer: